Korean Beef Bulgogi Recipe

 • 1.9 lbs thinly sliced bulgogi beef rib-eye

-• cup Korean soy sauce
+• ⅓ cup Korean soy sauce (or regular soy sauce if not available)

-• 3 Tbsp sugar
+• 3 Tbsp sugar (preferably brown sugar)

-• tsp black pepper
+• ⅛ tsp black pepper

-• Tbsp sesame oil
+• 1½ Tbsp sesame oil

-Ingredients to blend:
+Ingredients to Blend:

 • 2 Tbsp mirin